namje0/namje_shipwright/namje_ships/making_ships.md

 ![Ship preview example](https://github.com/namje0/namje_shipwright/blob/main/namje_ships/ships/namje_startership/ship_preview.png)

 The most important part of a ship template is the **ship.namjeship** file.
-Don't rename it.
 Refer to the [template](https://github.com/namje0/namje_shipwright/blob/main/namje_ships/ships/template.config) for how to customize the ship's stats and information.

 ## Ship licenses